CanDIG/playwright-runbook/README.md

 For UI tests, delete all the snapshots inside the `snapshots` folder and rerun the tests.
 This will generate new snapshots.
 Then, update the expected values in each test accordingly.

-### Performance Tests
+### API Tests

-Performance tests do not verify the returned values.
+API tests do not verify the returned values.
 Simply create or delete the relevant endpoint tests as needed.

 # Report